-Cait Parker is a 20th-century American women's historian, with specializations in culture, sexuality, aesthetics, and the history of the carceral state.
-She received her BA in History and MA in English from Radford University in Virginia, where she focused on women’s history in the post-WWII, U.S. resistance literature, and historical literary criticism.
-In 2024, Parker earned her doctoral degree in American Studies from Purdue University, where she examined the intersections of queer history and the history of the prison abolition movement.
+Cait Parker is a 20th-century social and cultural historian specializing in the histories of women, gender, and sexuality in the United States, with a focus on the history of the carceral state.
+She received her BA in History and MA in English from Radford University in Virginia, where she trained in feminist theory and historical literary criticism.
+In 2024, Parker earned her doctoral degree in American Studies from Purdue University, where she examined lesbian activism in the history of the prison abolition movement.

 Courses